reflectoring/reflectoring.github.io/_posts/2021-07-23-spring-aws-cloudwatch.md

 1. **Counter**: Counter is used to measure numerical values which only increase.
 They can be used to count requests served, tasks completed, errors that occurred, etc.

-2. **Gauge**: A gauge represents a numerical value that can both increase and decrease.
+2. **Gauge**: A Gauge represents a numerical value that can both increase and decrease.
 Gauge is used to measure values like current CPU usage, cache size, the number of messages in a queue, etc.

 3. **Timer**: Timer is used for measuring short-duration latencies, and the frequency of such events.
-All implementations of Timer report at least the total time and count of events as separate time series.
+All implementations of `Timer` report at least the total time and count of events as separate time series.

 ## Spring Boot Integration with Micrometer
 Coming back to our application, we will first integrate Micrometer with our Spring Boot application to produce these metrics.
-We do this by first adding a dependency on micrometer core library named `micrometer-core` :
+We do this by first adding a dependency on Micrometer core library named `micrometer-core` :

 ```xml
     <dependency>